 Mindfulness Aid Apps

-These apps can serve as aids for people who already know how to practice mindfulness and meditation, but are looking for apps which can simply help their practice rather than offer guided sessions or training.
+These apps can serve as aids for people who already know how to practice mindfulness and meditation but are looking for apps which can simply help their practice rather than offer guided sessions or training.
 This includes reminder apps, timer apps and one app that simply serves up musical tracks for people to practice mindfulness meditation with.
 If you feel like you have a pretty good handle on mindfulness, these apps might take your practice to the next level.

 Relax Melodies is an iOS and Android app which provides background music for you to practice mindfulness meditation on your own.
 There are no guided meditations, as the app only provides backing tracks.
 It is completely free, though, making Relax Melodies a good choice for people who already know how to meditate but are looking for something to accompany their mindfulness meditation sessions.
 It may also be useful for any mindfulness practitioners who are more musically-inclined.

-Insight Timer is a free iOS and Android app which aims to aid mindfulness meditators by letting them set their session time and be notified once time is up.
-Like Relax Melodies, it is mostly aimed at more experienced meditators, however the Insight Timer app also offers some guided meditation sessions.
+Insight Timer is a free iOS and Android app which aims to aid mindfulness meditators by letting them set their session time and be notified once the time is up.
+Like Relax Melodies, it is mostly aimed at more experienced meditators, however, the Insight Timer app also offers some guided meditation sessions.
 Meditators might prefer it to a regular timer, as you can choose an alarm sound which will gently let you know that time is up rather than notifying you with a more traditional jarring alarm sound.

 Mindfulness Reminder Apps

 These apps will remind you to practice mindfulness throughout the day, for those of us who just need a little bit of a nudge.